frequently asked questions

 School principals request Bible History electives for their school.
 The school system then consults with Bible in the Schools to inquire if funding is available to cover the comprehensive costs.
 As funding becomes available through community/donor charitable gifts, a Bible History program is then implemented at a new school.

 - How are teachers hired?

-Interested candidates should send their email and unofficial transcripts to Hamilton County Schools District Bible History Content Lead, Mrs. Patricia Cone at: Cone_Patricia@hcde.org.
-Eligible candidates will be referred to principals of schools preparing to hire for Bible History.
+Interested candidates should send their email and unofficial transcripts to Hamilton County Schools Bible History Facilitator, Ms. Patricia Cone at: Cone_Patricia@hcde.org.
+Eligible candidates will be referred to the principals of participating schools for consideration.
 Principals hire the teachers.
-Interested candidates who may make inquiries regarding open positions at Bible in the Schools will be directed to the Bible History District Content Lead.

 - Can other school districts have a Bible History program?